TwinUsers/DS18B20/README.md

 DS18B20
 =======

-A perl script to get from DS18B20 1-wire temperature sensors.
+A perl script to get temperature values from DS18B20 1-wire temperature sensors.

+This script can read temperature values from multiple sensors.
+A value is shown with unique ID of a sensor.

 # Requirements